An ordinary woman preserved Anne Frank’s diary. This is her side of the story

 Miep was spunky, stylish and trendy, happily reporting in her autobiography Anne Frank Remembered — cowritten with Ms Gold — that she was one of the first girls in Amsterdam to learn the Charleston.

-“She was a liver; she loved to live,” says Ms Gold, who became a close friend of Miep and Jan as they toiled over together over the book.
+“She was a liver; she loved to live,” says Ms Gold, who became a close friend of Miep and Jan as they toiled together over the book.
 “She was pretty.
 She was doing the best she could in a hard time to try to earn a living.
 She loved the Netherlands.
 I mean, she was young and and acted young ... she was kind of a live wire, and she even was at the end of her life.”

 Miep was 24 and had been jobless for several months — after losing her office position at a textile company in 1933 at a time of high unemployment and uncertainty — when she heard about a possible opening at Mr Frank’s company.
 She writes about her “freshly washed and ironed skirt and blouse” in Anne Frank Remembered, determined to make a good impression on her prospective employer.

 She did.
 They particularly bonded over the German language, which Miep had grown up speaking in Austria and which was Mr Frank’s native tongue.
 He had just moved to Amsterdam from Frankfurt and his wife, Edith, and daughters, Anne and Margot, had yet to join him.
-Mr Frank hired Anne for office work, first insisting that she learn to make jam to expertly answer calls from desperate housewives having trouble with the products.
+Mr Frank hired Miep for office work, first insisting that she learn to make jam to expertly answer calls from desperate housewives having trouble with the products.

 That meeting would not only change Miep’s life, but also help her to save others.